Mark Story | November 2020

 Rather than simply requesting a delay, she reminds accountants to advise clients of the need to provide proof of why they need extra time to start paying and where the money will be coming from.

 “The ability to have these frank discussions will depend on the robustness of the accountant-client relationship, and that starts with highlighting the dangers of not knowing the risks of non-compliance,” she warns.

 “The ATO can interrogate its systems to identify when things happened [e.g. through the last Business Activity Statement], so it's better to fill in the gaps before being asked the question.”

 It is understood the ATO has no intention of clawing back money where honest mistakes have been made.

 However, the ATO assistant commissioner for the individuals and intermediaries engagement and support branch recently reminded companies that serious penalties – including criminal prosecution – will be applied to deliberately fraudulent behaviour.
 This includes falsifying records, revisiting activity statements to meet the fall in turnover test, not passing on the full payment to eligible employees and falsely claiming cash flow boosts of between $20,000 and $100,000.

 New tests and other compliance

-With the ATO recently redeploying 3000 staff, the recommencement of audit activities is expected to rapidly accelerate.
+With the ATO recently redeploying 3,000 staff, audit activities are expected to rapidly accelerate.

-While revenue recovery and the turnover test are the primary focus, the redeployment is also expected to put a greater refocus on research and development (R&D) claims, capital losses, and transfer pricing.
+While revenue recovery and the turnover test are the primary focus, the redeployment is also expected to put a greater refocus on research and development claims, capital losses and transfer pricing.

-Williamson anticipates the impact of COVID-19 on a company’s transfer pricing arrangements – the price at which related parties transact with each other – are also likely to come under closer scrutiny in the months ahead.
+Williamson anticipates the impact of COVID-19 on a company's transfer pricing arrangements – the price at which related parties transact with each other – are also likely to come under closer scrutiny.